Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_reporting_and_traceability.md

 ## Regulatory Alignment

-Emission traceability is designed to meet compliance standards such as:
+Fee Distribution traceability is designed to meet compliance standards such as:

 - ISO 37301 (compliance management)
 - OECD blockchain transparency principles